faridmzd/visualAlgorithms/README.md

-The Visualiser that shows  the working principle  of sorting algorithms.
-For now, bubble and quick sorts are avaible.
+The Visualiser shows the working principle of sorting algorithms.
+For now, bubble and quick sorts are available.
 New ones are coming!